Shot grouping

-In shooting sports, a shot grouping, or simply group, is the collective pattern of projectile impacts on a target from multiple consecutive shots taken in one shooting session.
-The tightness of the grouping (the proximity of all the shots to each other) is a measure of the precision of a weapon, and a measure of the shooter's consistency and skill.
-On the other hand, the grouping displacement (the distance between the calculated group center and the intended point of aim) is a measure of accuracy.
+In shooting sports, a shot grouping, or simply group, is the collective pattern of projectile collisions (i.e. ballistic impacts) on a shooting target from multiple consecutive shots taken in one shooting session.
+The tightness of the grouping (the proximity of all the shots to each other) is a measure of the precision of the launching weapon, and a measure of the shooter's consistency and skill.
+On the other hand, the grouping's displacement (the distance between the calculated group center and the intended point of aim) is a measure of accuracy.

 Tightness of shot groupings are calculated by measuring the maximum distance between any two bullet holes on the target (center-to-center) in length measurements such as millimeters or inches.
 Often that measurement is converted into angular measurements such as milliradians ("mils" or "mrads") or minutes of angle (MOAs), which expresses the size of shot scatter regardless of the target distance.
 Thus, by using angular measurements, one can reliably compare the relative tightness of shot groupings fired at different distances.